silverbluemx/SE_SoftLandingManager/README.md

 - computes and follows an optimal vertical speed profile for the descent
 - prioritizes electric thrusters (atmospheric and ion) before using hydrogen ones, to save on H2
 - uses a radar (raycasts from a downward facing camera) to measure your altitude way above what the game normally provides (useful for planets with gravity extending more than 100km from them!)
-- (new in v2) keeps your ship level (copy of Flight Assist "Hover Smart" mode)
+- keeps your ship level (copy of Flight Assist "Hover Smart" mode)
-- (new in v2) scans the terrain below the ship and guides it down the slopes to find flat terrain for a safe landing
+- scans the terrain below the ship and guides it down the slopes to find flat terrain for a safe landing
-- (updated in v2) computes and show the maximum gravity that your ship can handle for all atmosphere densities
+- computes and show the maximum gravity that your ship can handle for all atmosphere densities
 - provides an estimate of the surface gravity for the planet
 - warns if the ship is not capable of landing on the planet
 - automatically deploy parachutes if about to crash
+- (new in v2.1) lets you safety fly ships without any horizontal thruster (like helicopters) in mode3 (hover mode)
+- (beta feature in v2.1) autopilot with speed and altitude hold function

 ### Installation: